 Children are usually awakened by seizures that occur while they sleep.
 Thus, a parent of a child with a known seizure disorder is usually aware when their child has seizures during the night.
 Only in those rare cases where a child vomits or experiences other problems during a seizure is there a need to worry.

-Any licensed physician is qualified to treat epilepsy.
-There are doctors who specialize in neurological disorders, and these neurologists can be found practicing in many hospitals and private practices.
-Epileptologists may work in an epilepsy clinic, as well as in private practices.
+Any licensed physician is qualified to treat Epilepsy.
+There are doctors who specialize in neurological conditions, and these neurologists can be found practicing in many hospitals and private practices.
+Epileptologists, Epilepsy specialists, may work in an Epilepsy clinic, as well as in private practices.
 Usually a referral is required from another physician in order to see a Neurologists and Epileptologists.
-Some people also consult alternative health practitioners who specialize in holistic healing, acupuncture, or chiropractic treatments.

-Often, the first doctor to diagnose epilepsy is the family doctor.
-Most of them have had some experience with it, and will be the one to refer a person with epilepsy to a specialist initially.
-Paediatricians are also well aware of epilepsy, since about two-thirds of all epilepsy occurs before the age of 14.
-A neurologist has specialized training in the disorders of the brain and nervous system.
+Often, the first doctor to diagnose Epilepsy is the family doctor.
+Most of them have had some experience with it, and will be the one to refer a person with Epilepsy to a specialist initially.
+Paediatricians are also well aware of Epilepsy.
+A neurologist has specialized training in the conditions of the brain and nervous system.
 A neurosurgeon, psychiatrist, or psychologist may also get involved if the circumstances require them.